-So many terms, and often some confusion around these terms within the Telecoms o industry.
+So many terms, and often some confusion around these terms within the Telecoms industry.

 These terms can refer to the physical form of the SIM (form factor) or a set of SIM capabilities.